jtulach/codesnippet4javadoc/README.md

 one can eliminate deprecated fields and methods from the Javadoc and also hide classes and interfaces from the Javadoc overview (however their individual HTML pages still remain in Javadoc for those who keep permanent links to them).
-One can use the `-hddingannotation` parameter with other annotations as well and even repeat the parameter multiple times to hide multiple annotations at once.
+One can use the `-hiddingannotation` parameter with other annotations as well and even repeat the parameter multiple times to hide multiple annotations at once.

 ## License